-The cannabis raw materials supplied by Avicanna's Colombian subsidiaries form part of the Company's supply chain for its finished products that are manufactured and distributed in Colombia and Avicanna's consumer retail and medical cannabis products expected to be exported from Colombia to other countries.

-Avicanna's supply chain business units are also dedicating to providing a consistent, high-quality source of input materials for the Company's global partners for use in the development and production of their own food, cosmetic, medical and pharmaceutical products.
+The cannabis raw materials supplied by Avicanna's Colombian subsidiaries form part of the Company's supply chain and source of reliable input products for its consumer retail, medical cannabis, and pharmaceutical products for Global markets.
+Avicanna's raw material business unit is also dedicated to providing consistent, high-quality source of input materials for the Company's global partners for use in the development and production of food, cosmetic, medical, and pharmaceutical products.

-The Company has exported raw materials and bulk formulations from Colombia to Canada, the USA, Argentina, South Africa, Germany, Austria, Chile, Uruguay, Brazil, Peru and the UK to research and manufacturing companies.
-In June 2020, the Company made history with a shipment of hemp seeds to the United States of America by completing the first ever export of hemp seeds from Colombia.
+The Company has formed several strategic supply relationships with global pharmaceutical companies and has exported raw materials and bulk formulations from Colombia into 11 countries including Canada, the USA, Argentina, South Africa, Germany, Austria, Chile, Uruguay, Brazil, Peru, and the UK to research and manufacturing companies.
+Recently the Company attained GACP certification for its cultivation practices which allows the Company to also export its dried flower and biomass into developed markets including the European Union.
 Avicanna's Aureus division is well positioned to supply the emerging cannabis sector with raw input materials for food, cosmetic, medical, wellness, and pharmaceutical use in addition to standardized seeds required for cultivation projects, particularly in South America.